boolean-uk/java-data-modelling/UserStories.md

 - As an online learning system manager, so i can make money, i want students to be able to register.
 - As an online learning system manager, to draw the attention of students, i want them to choose from a variety of courses.
 - As an online learning system manager, to increase the popularity of the platform, i want people to make comments on the subject that is being taught.
-- As an online learning system manager, to make students feel confortable, i want to have many rooms.
+- As an online learning system manager, to make students feel comfortable, i want to have many rooms.
 - As an online learning system manager, to make satisfy the needs of all students, i want to have many teachers for the course.
 - As an online learning system manager, to avoid students quiting some courses, i want them to be able to change rooms.